paski85/Traffic-Sign-Classifier-Project/README.md

 * EPOCHS = 200
 * BATCH_SIZE = 32
 * rate = 0.0004
-* Hyperparemeters left at default
+* Hyperparameters left at default

 ### 6. Accuracy on test set
 Final accuracy on the test data set showed an accuracy of .933